Karltroid/StompItLikeYouMeanIt/README.md

 # StompItLikeYouMeanIt
- Quality of life plugin for spigot/paper Minecraft servers that fixes accidental trampling of crops by requring the player to be sneaking to trample crops.
+ Quality of life plugin for spigot/paper Minecraft servers that fixes accidental trampling of crops by requiring the player to be sneaking to trample crops.
 Stomp it like you MEANT TO!